U.S. regulators ditch net neutrality rules as legal battles loom

 Democrats, Hollywood and companies like Google parent Alphabet Inc and Facebook Inc had urged Pai, a Republican appointed by U.S. President Donald Trump, to keep the Obama-era rules barring service providers from blocking, slowing access to or charging more for certain content.

-The meeting, held amid protests online and in front of the FCC headquarters in Washington, was evacuated before the vote for about 10 minutes due to an unspecified security threat, and resumed after law enforcement with sniffer dogs checked the room.
+Consumer advocates and trade groups representing content providers have planned a legal challenge aimed at preserving those rules.

-White House spokeswoman Sarah Sanders told reporters the administration “supports the FCC’s efforts.
-At the same time, the White House certainly has and always will support a free and fair internet.”
+The meeting was evacuated before the vote for about 10 minutes due to an unspecified security threat, and resumed after law enforcement with sniffer dogs checked the room.

 Shares of Alphabet, Apple Inc and Microsoft Corp moved lower after the vote.